purusharths/purusharths.github.io/_posts/2020-05-18-the-saga-of-asia-kolkata.md

 Madras Time was also called Railway time of India (since Madras Time lay between Calcutta and Bombay time) and of all the three, it was the closest to the current IST.

 ### So, why Asia/Kolkata?
-Kolkata (then Calcutta) was the administrative captial of India and one of the most prominant city.
+Kolkata (then Calcutta) was the administrative capital of India and one of the most prominent city.
 The name Asia/Calcutta and later Asia/Kolkata was used since it was the most populous city in the zone at when the timezone was set up [1].
 This is no longer true [2].

-Technically, it should _have_ been changed.
-Preferebly to **Asia/Mumbai** The last known conversation on this happened in 2012 and in 2015 [3][4].
+Technically, it should _have_ been changed, preferably to **Asia/Mumbai**.ia The last known conversation on this happened in 2012 and in 2015 [3][4].

 ```
 Mayuresh Kathe mayuresh at wolfman.devio.us